sagarkhadka12345/covid-19-tracker/README.md

 # covid-19-tracker

 # use covid-19 Api to fetch relevant data to provide to the user.
-# The api is currently discontinued thus provides data only on 8PM
+# The api is currently half discontinued thus only provide total datas
 # NST .